michaelmonetized/nvibe/README.md

 ## 🏆 Why Developers Love Nvibe

-- **🚀 Zero Context Switching** - AI assistants are always visible and ready
+- **🚀 Zero Context Switching** - AI assistants, git tools, and shell are always visible and ready
 - **⚡ Instant Access** - No need to remember commands or open separate windows
-- **🎯 Focused Workflow** - Keep your code in view while getting AI help
+- **🎯 Focused Workflow** - Keep your code in view while getting AI help and managing git
 - **🔧 Seamless Integration** - Works perfectly with your existing Neovim setup
 - **🤖 Always Available** - AI assistance that never sleeps or takes breaks
 - **📱 Modern Experience** - Clean, intuitive interface that just works
+- **🛠️ Complete Development Environment** - Everything you need in one place

 ---